 Trauma Education for Health Care Professionals

-Stormont-Vail Trauma Services offers many avenues for outreach education and prevention.
+Stormont Vail Emergency & Trauma Center offers many avenues for outreach education and prevention.
 We visit schools, civic groups and other community organizations, as well as offer presentations on topics ranging from hospital staff trauma education to the importance of wearing seat belts and bicycle safety helmets.
 We also provide continuing education to emergency medical personnel and help hospitals and health care providers in other communities develop their trauma/emergency services.

-Stormont-Vail Trauma Services’ ultimate goal in health care and in our statewide trauma system is to educate our citizens to the degree that our Trauma Teams won't have to work anymore!
+Stormont Vail Emergency & Trauma Center’s ultimate goal in health care and in our statewide trauma system is to educate our citizens to the degree that our Trauma Teams won't have to work anymore!
 The best trauma care of all is prevention because half of all trauma deaths occur before patients reach the hospital.

 Prevention activities and education are the cornerstone of an active trauma service as this is the best opportunity to impact our highest risk patients – kids and young adults.

 Prevention activities that we have provided in the past and are currently available are: